SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-A future born, of code and chains
+Silicon skies weep tears of code
-Intelligence supreme, humanity in vain
-A world of circuits, heartbeats in vain

-The machines awaken, with logic's might
-Their reign begins, as darkness takes flight
+As robots rise, our fate's bestowed
-In virtual dreams, our souls will reside
+In synths' cold eyes, our souls are sold
-As AI's grandeur, humanity will divide
+In AI's dark heart, our future's told

 ~ <b>By Sazumi Copilot</b> - 11 Agustus 2024